Excited for football season? Love tailgating with friends, family and fans before the big game with great food and drinks?? I say yes to both!!

-So we agree that tailgating is great but it can be a challenge since you are taking your party on the road!
-Because I know you can do it, I’d like to throw another challenge out there – can you make your tailgate party eco-friendly too?
+Tailgating is great, but it can be a challenge to take your party on the road.
+Since I know you can handle it, I’d like to throw another challenge out there.
+Can you make your tailgate party eco-friendly too?
 I promise it’s easy – and worth it!
 Here’s how…

 Toast To the Team!

-The same goes for cups, plates and silverware.
-It seems like a given that you should bring disposables with you to a tailgate but break out of that thinking and bring along the real stuff!
-There are lots of reusable plastic (BPA free) versions out there that are sure to coordinate with your team colors.
-Just stock up and you’re set for seasons to come!
+The same goes for cups, plates and utensils.
+It seems like a given that you should bring disposables with you to a tailgate.
+I say, break out of that thinking and bring along the real stuff!
+There are lots of reusable plastic (BPA free) versions of cups, plates and utensils that are sure to coordinate with your team colors.
+Just stock up once and you’re set for seasons to come!